updated Nov 2019

 flower-like.
 For example, polyps of hard corals, soft corals and gorgonians.

-Some Anthozoans are not quite flower-like: peacock anemones and sea
+Anthozoans that are are not quite flower-like include sea

 tentacles and internal body structures they have.